gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 The most common successful ML models on real business problems aside from deep learning are **gradient-boosted decision trees** (GBTs, not to be confused with the text models GPTs, or Paperspace Gradient), which have been used extensively in the enterprise.
 They have also won most Kaggle competitions that were not won by deep learning.

 TensorFlow and PyTorch are not state-of-the-art for ML outside of deep learning.
 We therefore use GBTs via the well-known open source [**H2O**](http://h2o.ai) library of ML models.
-This incorporate both **XGBoost** and other functionality such as [**AutoML**](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) (smart hyperparameter search, not no-code), GPUs, and large scale training and deployment.
+This incorporates both **XGBoost** and other functionality such as [**AutoML**](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) (smart hyperparameter search, not no-code), GPUs, and large scale training and deployment.

-Last updated: Jul 22nd 2021
+Last updated: Aug 06th 2021

 ## To run the Notebook (basic)